Earth is Hiring: Heroes Needed

 Taken to the extreme this smothering of the internal voice, ignoring the psyche’s shadow and projecting a hate we can’t even see, can be manifested for great destruction upon our own bodies warped by drugs and alcohol or being too sedentary.
 Whereas we cannot know the true bounds of the positive transforming potential of the Hero towards both themselves and the world at large, we similarly cannot know the bounds of destructive, negative potential for the Hero who refuses the call, towards both themselves and the world, although we can get a sense, for both.

 Seen in real life examples, Socrates, Hildegard von Bingen, Gandhi, Mother Theresa, Nelson Mandela, Joan D’Arc, and the Buddha represent paragons of what the Hero can manifest for good by taking their Hero’s Journey.

-The consequences, for good or ill, are very real.
-The Hero’s Journey, the lessons of myths, are anything but mere bedtime stories.
+The consequences are very real.
+The Hero’s Journey and lessons of myths are anything but mere bedtime stories.